 Member D

 Each member holds only their leaf private key.
 Interior secrets are derived from child DH outputs.
-Adding or removing a member updates only the path from the affected leaf to the root โ€” O(log n) cost.
+Adding or removing a member updates only the path from the affected leaf to the root — O(log n) cost.

 Server Role

-The Loqa server acts as a "dumb pipe" Delivery Service โ€” it stores opaque encrypted bytes and fans them out to group members.
-It never sees plaintext or group secrets.
+For a correctly covered MLS payload, the Loqa server acts as a Delivery Service that stores opaque encrypted bytes and fans them out to group members.
+This statement does not apply to non-E2EE channels or content that bypasses the covered path.

 KeyPackages